enaqx/flux-boilerplate/README.md

 * Proceed to [http://localhost:8080/app/](http://localhost:8080/app/)
 * Update `package.json` to match your desires
 * Update `README.md` text to show the awesomeness of your new cool shiny project
-* Simplest step: add components, actions, stores, style it sexually and develop actual backend to give them precious data
+* Simplest step: add components, actions, stores, style it sexually
 * Run in production: `$ npm run production`
 * ...
 * Profit!